 570. Revocation Of Approved Status.

-In addition to any other Department administrative or civil action, the Administrator may withdraw or deny the approval of any livestock trader lot by notifying the dealer in writing when one or more of the following conditions exist: (3-15-22)
+The Administrator may withdraw or deny the approval of any livestock trader lot by notifying the dealer in writing when one or more of the following conditions exist: (3-15-22)

 01. Recordkeeping Requirements.
 There is evidence that the livestock dealer violated the recordkeeping requirements of this rule or animal health regulations.
 (3-15-22)

 02. Inability to Trace Animals.
-There is a repeated history of inability to trace to the affected, exposed, or reactor cattle that enter the livestock trader lot to the previous location and owner.
+There is a repeated history of inability to trace cattle that enter the livestock trader lot to the previous location and owner.
 (3-15-22)

 03. Violations.
 A livestock dealer violates any of the provisions of Subchapter A. (3-15-22)

 04. Dealer Request.
-The livestock dealer may have the approved status revoked by emptying the livestock trader lot and requesting in writing that the status be revoked.
-(3-15-22)
+Requests to revoke approved status may be submitted in writing.

 05. Regulation Changes.
 Approved trader lot status may be revoked as required by changes in state or federal rules or regulations.
 (3-15-22)